JustFazii/JF-Threadly/README.md

 - [Firebase Project](https://console.firebase.google.com/u/0/)
 ## Installation

-To install this app, and use it by yourself, you need to have created Firebase project to connect to this app.
+To install and use this app yourself, you need to create a Firebase project and connect it to the app.

-Then you have to use Android Studio to run mobile simulator with android system.
+Then, use Android Studio to launch an Android emulator.

-Finally you run, this project in VSC or in Adnroid Studio, then it should build and run on your simulator.
+Finally, open this project in either Visual Studio Code or Android Studio, and run it.
+The project should build and launch on your emulator.

-#### Remember to create account to get access to main panel.
+####Remember to create an account in the app to gain access to the main panel.